Bone Marrow Needle Size

 There are many different types of needles that can be used for bone marrow aspiration.
 The most common type is a hollow needle with a sharp point and a smooth surface.
 This type of needle is often used to draw blood.
 Another type of needle that can be used for bone marrow aspiration is a biopsy needle.
 This type of needle has a sharp point and a rough surface.
 It is used to take tissue samples from the bone.

-See also Bone Marrow Donation Needle
+See also Bone Marrow Biopsy By Needle Aspiration

 The type of needle that is used for bone marrow aspiration depends on the doctor’s preference and the type of bone marrow aspirate that is needed.